leohacker/MagicBox/README.md

 MagicBox
 ========

-All about configuration of programming tools, Linux system config.
+All about configuration of programming tools, MacOSX/Linux system.